1901 Nemzeti Bajnokság II

 The 1901 Nemzeti Bajnokság II season was the first edition of the Nemzeti Bajnokság II.
 The following eight clubs were assigned to the II. class: "33" Football Club, Magyar Athletikai Club, Budapesti Egyetemi Athletikai Club, Budapesti Athletikai Klub, Rákosszentmihályi Sporttelep, Magyar Football Club, Újpesti Football Club, Ganz-Waggongyári Tisztviselők Labdarúgó Egylete.

-As can be seen, among the founding clubs, the Posta- és Távirda-Tisztviselők SE and the Budai Ganzgyár Football-csapata did not enter, but we find the Újpesti Football Club among the participants.
+Among the founding clubs, the Posta- és Távirda-Tisztviselők SE and the Budai Ganzgyár Football-csapata did not enter, but we find the Újpesti Football Club among the participants.

 The champion and 2nd place finisher of the NBII played a qualifying match with the last and second to last place finishers of the NBI.
 According to the regulations, a class change only occurs in the event of a NBII team's victory, in all other cases the teams remain in their original class.